git-pull/website/consulting/will-i-work-for-equity-only.rst

   LinkedIn.

   And ultimately, you want something immediate.
-You want a person with a trade skill to drop what they're doing in the short term and program for you.
+You want a person with a trade skill to drop what they're doing in the short-term and program for you.

-  What do you bring in the short term?
+  What do you bring in the short-term?

   Most other programmers are in no better spot to drop everything and undertake your venture, *even if* the promises are certain, since: